3lvis/Networking/README.md

 ### Multipart

-A multipart upload consists in appending one or several [FormPart](https://github.com/3lvis/Networking/blob/master/Sources/FormPart.swift) items to a request.
+**Networking** provides a simple model to use `multipart/form-data`.
+A multipart request consists in appending one or several [FormPart](https://github.com/3lvis/Networking/blob/master/Sources/FormPart.swift) items to a request.
 The simplest multipart request would look like this.

 ```swift
 let networking = Networking(baseURL: "https://example.com")